kmkr/splendid-nudibranch/content.md

 Location		Marsa Alam, Egypt
 Tags			2014 turtle
 Latin			Chelonia mydas
 Description		It's believed that green turtles need between 20 - 50 years to reach sexual maturity, and a turtle's life is not easy so very few reach adulthood.
 Once, the estimate was one percent.
 It dropped to one thousandth.
-Now I've heard speculations of much less.
 Previously suffering from unrestricted exploitation by humans, turtles are now having more like a global protection status.
 However, their slow reproductive rate, combined with increased development in coastal areas make the species very vulnerable.
 Many turtles are also lost due to accidental catch by fishermen.

 DSC07195.jpg